 Ballot Marking Devices and Systems provide an interface to assist voters with disabilities in marking a paper ballot, which is then scanned or counted manually.
 Most ballot marking devices provide a touchscreen interface together with audio and other accessibility features similar to those provided with DREs, but rather than recording the vote directly into computer memory, the voter’s selections are indicated through a marking a paper ballot, which is then scanned or counted manually.

 Punch Card Voting Systems Punchcard systems employ a card (or cards) and a small clipboard-sized device for recording votes.
 Voters punch holes in the cards (with a supplied punch device) opposite their candidate or ballot issue choice.
 After voting, the voter may place the ballot in a ballot box, or the ballot may be fed into a computer vote-tabulating device at the precinct.
-Two Idaho counties still used Votomatic Punch Card Voting System in the November 2014 election.
+No jurisdictions will use punch card voting systems in 2016.

 Mechanical Lever Voting Machines First introduced in the 1890s, mechanical lever machines were used in many States during the 20th Century.
 As recently as 1996, mechanical lever machines were used by 20.7% of registered voters in the United States.
 Since 2010, no mechanical lever voting machines are used in US elections.

 Hand Counted Paper Ballots A significant number of jurisdictions manually count paper ballots cast in polling places by hand and even more count absentees and/or provisional ballots by hand.
 While not a type of “voting equipment”, beyond the pen or pencil used by the voter to mark the ballot, many of the issues of ballot design and voter intent that effect all voting systems are relevant to hand counted paper ballots as well.